 THE LEECH WOMAN is better than the title implies.
 How could it not be?
 And Ms. Talbott is again rescued, this time from a gruesome crone while the native drums pound.
 Nuff said ‘bout dat.

 Our third film comes from a time when a significant part of our population was living in fear and sometimes considering poor decisions because of that fear.
 My current fear is we may be living in a similar emotional state now.
 My hope is that we will resist making catastrophically poor decisions as our parents resisted in the 1950’s.
 In the United States in the 50’s, people were fearful of surreptitious infiltration by enemies of our way of life.
 Spies were everywhere.
 Communists were everywhere.
 Free-thinkers and agitators disguised as Protestants were everywhere.
 A goodly number of movies in that decade picked up on those fears to scare the be-jeezus out of us.
 My favorite of these films is INVASION OF THE BODY SNATCHERS.
 It posited the classic conundrum of conspiracy fear; your neighbor/colleague/spouse looks like your neighbor/colleague/spouse, but is it really them?
 I harbor an intense fear of pods to this day.
-If I’m elected I will build a wall to deflect all pods.
+If I’m elected I will build a wall to deter all pods…except detergent pods…we might need food.

 I MARRIED A MONSTER FROM OUTER SPACE is another of these paranoid delicacies.
 Gloria Talbott’s fiancé’s body and identity is taken over by a Cthulhu look-alike space alien the night before their wedding.
 The marriage proceeds anyway and a year later Ms. Talbott notices her husband has changed.
 It took a year – like I said before, she’s good at playing not particularly bright nor quick.
 From this point the film proceeds along the lines of BODY SNATCHERS with Ms. Talbott assuming the storytelling duties Kevin McCarthy performed in SNATCHERS.
 This film is pretty interesting but is burdened by Tom Tryon’s performance as the husband.
 There’s no discernible difference between the original husband and the alien co-opted husband: both are uniformly wooden.
 You can almost understand why it took his wife a year to sense a change…almost.

-The bottom line is the aliens are repulsed, the planet is saved, and Gloria Talbott is once again rescued.
+The bottom line is the repulsive aliens are repulsed, the planet is saved, and Gloria Talbott is once again rescued.